igorolhovskiy/volts/README.md

 **Voip Open Linear Tester Suite**

-Functional tests for VoIP systems based on [`voip_patrol`](https://github.com/igorolhovskiy/voip_patrol), [`sipp`](https://github.com/SIPp/sipp)  and [`docker`](https://www.docker.com/)</br>
+Functional tests for a VoIP systems based on [`voip_patrol`](https://github.com/igorolhovskiy/voip_patrol), [`sipp`](https://github.com/SIPp/sipp), [`sox`](https://sourceforge.net/projects/sox/), [`opensips`](https://opensips.org/), and [`docker`](https://www.docker.com/)
-Some alternative introduction to the system can be found on [DOU](https://dou.ua/forums/topic/38567/) (ukrainian) or in my talk at [Kamailio World 2022](https://youtu.be/9NGu5LpGSMc?t=7727).

-# 10'000 ft. view
+## 10'000 ft. view

 The system is designed to run simple call scenarios, that you usually do with your desk phones.</br>
 Scenarios are run one by one from `scenarios` folder in alphabetical order, which could be considered a limitation, but also allows you to reuse the same accounts in a different set of tests.
 This stands for `Linear` in the name ;)
 So, call some destination(s) with one(or more) device(s) and control call arrival on another phone(s).</br>
 But wait, there is more.
 VOLTS also can integrate with your MySQL and/or PostgreSQL databases to write some data there before the test and remove it after.</br>
 Also, it can record (and play, obviously) media during the call and do media checks of these files (currently basic via [SoX](https://sox.sourceforge.net/))</br>
 It will make and receive calls and configure the database. *It's not doing transfers at the moment.
 Sorry.
-I don't need it*</br></br>
+I don't need em*</br>
+And to add, you can definitely use it in (TDD)[https://en.wikipedia.org/wiki/Test-driven_development] approach when adding functionalities to your existing PBX system.
+Test-Fail-Fix.</br></br>

-The suite consists of 5 parts, that are running sequentially
+The suite consists of 8 parts, that are running sequentially
 1. Preparation - at this part we're transforming templates to real scenarios of `voip_patrol`, `sipp`, `database` and `media_check` using [`Jinja2`](https://jinja.palletsprojects.com/en/3.0.x/) template engine with [`jinja2_time`](https://github.com/hackebrot/jinja2-time) extension to put some dynamic data based on time.
+2. Start of a `Websocket-TLS` proxy to provide possibility of use WSS transport for the `voip_patrol` scenarios.
 ---
-2. Running database scripts.
+3. Running database scripts.
 Usually - put some data inside some routing or subscriber data.
-3. Running `voip_patrol` or `sipp` scenario.
+4. Running `voip_patrol` or `sipp` scenario.
-4. Again running database scripts.
-Usually - remove data that had been put at stage 2.
+5. Again running database scripts.
+Usually - remove data that had been put at stage 3.
-5. Run `media_check` if necessary to analyse obtained media files
+6. Run `media_check` if necessary to analyse obtained media files
 ---
+7. Tearing down a `Websocket-TLS` proxy.
-6. Report - at this part we're analyzing the results of the previous step reading and interpreting file obtained running steps 2-5.
+8. Report - at this part we're analyzing the results of the previous steps reading and interpreting file obtained running steps 3-6.
 Printing results in the desired way.
 Table by default.
-Steps 2-5 are running sequentially against scenarios files prepared in step 1.
+Steps 3-6 are running sequentially against scenarios files prepared in step 1.
 One at a time.
 Again, it's for `Linear`

-# Building
+## Building

 Suite is designed to run locally from your Linux PC or Mac (maybe).
 And of course, `docker` should be installed.
 It's up to you.</br>
 To build, just run `./build.sh`.
-It would build 5 `docker` images and tag em accordingly.</br>
+Script will build 6 `docker` images and tag em accordingly.</br>
-In a case if `voip_patrol` is updated, you need to rebuild its container again, you can do it with `./build.sh -r`
+In a case if `voip_patrol` or `sipp` is updated, you need to rebuild these containers again, you can do it with `./build.sh -r`

-# Running
+## Running

 After building, just run
 ```sh